29 Oct The RPS 2017 Florida State Championship Through the Coach’s Eye

 The drive down sucked to be honest, since there was some rain here and there and then, of course, we hit the notorious south Florida traffic.
 The 5 ½ hour trip ended up taking about 6 ½ hours, but we made it safely.
-We met Danny Bellmore and his family along with Clint Smith for dinner and had a nice time catching up.
+We met Danny Bellmore and his family along with Clint Smith for dinner and had a lovely time catching up.
 Then, shortly after a quick trip to Walmart, we called it a night.
 We headed to the hotel and checked in (more in this later), then got in bed.
 It was a long day.

-Bert and Mindy always go above and beyond (sometimes at their own demise) to make sure the lifter has what is needed for them to be as successful as possible.
+Bert and Mindy always go above and beyond (sometimes at their demise) to make sure the lifter has what is needed for them to be as successful as possible.
 One thing in particular that they cover is also my biggest pet peeve: when meet directors are dead set on blowing through small flights and/or refuse to give sufficient time as flights become smaller, or situations arise (bottlenecks do happen, even at the best meets) and require some time to be given in a reasonable fashion to ensure the safety of the lifter.

 Early Saturday, after talking to Bert at the very start of the day, then hearing some complaints from lifters who weren’t served breakfast ,or even greeted, random hotel guests in the lobby and inside the elevator concerning insufficient staffing in the dining area, valet confusion and front desk incompetence, combined with the mounting air situation as the sun was starting to do its thing in south Florida (GET HOT), I was starting to realize there was no way they agreed to pay such a massive amount of money for this mounting lackluster situation.
 I was correct.
-My 15 minute check-in process the night before as I was alone in line suddenly made more sense, as did the story I overheard of the group of people who got trapped in the elevator.
-This place was totally unprepared and everybody was going to suffer for it.
+My 15-minute check-in process the night before as I was alone in line suddenly made more sense, as did the story I overheard of the group of people who got trapped in the elevator.
+This place was unprepared, and everybody was going to suffer for it.

 As the meet cranked up and more people entered the room to observe, so did the heat.
 I mean, honestly, I couldn’t have lifted in this meet.
-I saw the look on the bigger guys faces as the day got going, as my focus was on Lisa (she’s little so it’s easier on her, but still far from optimal), Jason always sweats bullets and Byrd was soaked before the squat even started.
+I saw the look on the bigger guys faces as the day got going, as my focus was on Lisa (she’s little, so it’s easier on her, but still far from optimal), Jason always sweats bullets, and Byrd was soaked before the squat even started.
 I’ll give the credit though, they didn’t complain and did the best they could.
-Bert and Mindy were obviously pissed about the situation and were very apologetic the entire day.
+Bert and Mindy were pissed about the situation and were very apologetic the entire day.
 I feel they did the very best they could with the situation.
-Mindy, at one point during the day said over the microphone with frustration encompassing her voice, “we’ve been lied to and ripped off, we were told the air would be slightly impacted, (as stated above) that is all.
+Mindy, at one point during the day, said over the microphone with frustration encompassing her voice, “we’ve been lied to and ripped off, we were told the air would be slightly impacted, (as stated above) that is all.
 I’m so sorry this is happening, promises were made to us that have not been kept, and if I have to I’ll throw a free meet for all of you to make it up to you, I’m so sorry.”
 Guys, that’s about all you can ask for.
 Yes, I get that it doesn’t make everything OK for those who trained for months, but an apology goes a very long way.
 Sometimes shit just happens.